ryancbutler/XDReplicate/README.md

 Imports disks and versions on all PVS farm servers accessible via localhost for each server.
 Does not perform any robocopy

 `.\PVSReplicate.ps1 -nocopy`

+Copies and imports "MYDISK" ONLY to all servers in "MYSITE"

+`.\PVSReplicate.ps1 -StorePath "E:\teststore" -Site "MySite" -Disk "MYDISK"`

+Copies and imports disks and versions from MYSITE to PVSFARM01 server ONLY.
+(Images must be replicated from PVSFARM01)

+`.\PVSReplicate.ps1 -StorePath "E:\teststore" -Site "MySite" -PVSServers "PVSFARM01" -JUSTADMIN`